ChanchalChandanbatwe/MERN_crud/README.md

 npm start
 ```

-The application should run on [http://localhost:8081](http://localhost:8081), If you want to change the port number from 8081 to some other port number you can change it same as we did for server port number from `.env` file.
+The application should run on [http://localhost:8081](http://localhost:8081), If you want to change the port number from 8081 to some other port number you can change it same as we did for server port number from `.env` file.+1